richardadalton/dockerKafkaPy/readme.md

 # Docker Kafka Python

 ## Overview
-Example of running Kafka in DOcker, and a producer and consumer in Python.
+Example of running Kafka in Docker, and a producer and consumer in Python.

 ## Implementation
 When the Kafka container is running, run producer.py.
 It will publish messages to Kafka.
 Run consumer.py.
 It will consume the messages.